bedminer1/SVK_ADVENTOFSVELTE/README.md

 Another piece of advice for newcomers is to look around for inspiration after your first attempt and to go back to work on a v2.
 That helped me learn a lot of cool new tricks.

+On top of base challenges, added random challenges I received from friends in the (bonus) file

 # Tech I Learnt
 - Threlte: 3D modelling and rendering
 - Chartjs: when you need charts